Your Guide to Water Treatment Trends in San Diego: Chlorine vs. Chloramine

 If you’re among those affected by the presence of chloramines in water — and even if you’re not — you may want to consider a water filter to have fresher, better quality water in your home.
 There are many water filters and variations of filters, so it’s important to choose one designed specifically to remove chemicals like chlorine and chloramine.

 Reverse osmosis filtration systems are a good starting point, since RO technology can effectively target and remove these kinds of chemical compounds.

-If you’re not sure where to start, or what type of filtration system may be right to help you remove chloramines from your water, you can always check with your local Culligan of San Diego.
+If you’re not sure where to start, or what type of filtration system may be right to help you remove chloramines from your water, you can always check with San Diego Culligan.
 He or she can help you better understand what’s in your water, and the best ways to remove it.